 Two killed, one injured in clash : Police

-Two persons were killed and one injured in a clash between two groups over a protest programme against CAA and the proposed NRC in West Bengal's Murshidabad district on Wednesday, police said.
-The incident occured after an argument broke out between the two sides at Jalangi over a protest programme opposing Citizenship (Amendment) Act (CAA).
+Two persons were killed and one was injured in a clash over a protest programme against the CAA and the proposed NRC in West Bengal's Murshidabad district on Wednesday, police said.
+The incident occured after an argument broke out between the two sides at Jalangi over a protest programme opposing Citizenship Amendment Act.

-According to the police, a scuffle broke out between the local TMC leadership and residents' forum 'Nagarik Mancha', which was observing a shutdown in the area against the amended citizenship act and the proposed country-wide NRC over the mode of protest.
+According to the police, a scuffle broke out between the local TMC leaders and residents' forum 'Nagarik Mancha', which was observing a shutdown in the area against the amended citizenship act and the proposed country-wide NRC.
 The residents' forum was asked to withdraw the shutdown and the situation turned violent as both sides came to blows and hurled bombs at each other.
-Several two-wheelers and cars were ransacked and set on fire during the clash.
+Several two-wheelers and cars were damaged and set on fire during the clash.

-Local TMC MP Abu Taher, denied that the party was involved in the clash and counter alleged that the violence was perpetrated by supporters of the Congress and CPI(M).
-"I have requested the police to look into the incident and the culprits should be immediately arrested," Taher said.
+Local TMC MP Abu Taher, denied that the party was involved in the clash and alleged that the violence was by Congress and CPI(M) supporters.
+"I have requested the police to look into the incident.
+The culprits should be immediately arrested," he said.

-Senior Congress leader and MLA Manoj Chakraborty denied involved of his party in the incident and demanded judicial inquiry into the incident to unearth the truth.
-The injured have been rushed to Murshidabad Medical College and Hospital here, the officer said.
+Senior Congress leader and MLA Manoj Chakraborty said that the party was not involved in the incident and demanded judicial inquiry into it.
+The injured have been rushed to Murshidabad Medical College and Hospital here, the police said.

-The district had witnessed violence and arson during the anti-CAA protests across the state in December last year.
-West Bengal became the fourth state after Left-ruled Kerala, and Punjab and Rajasthan, where the Congress is in power, to have passed a resolution on January 27 against the Citizenship (Amendment) Act .
+The Muslim-majority district had witnessed violence and arson during the anti-CAA protests across the state in December last year.
+West Bengal became the fourth state after Left-ruled Kerala, and Punjab and Rajasthan, where the Congress is in power, to have passed a resolution on January 27 against the Citizenship (Amendment) Act.
 The state assembly had on September 6, 2019, passed a resolution against NRC..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)